-Visit with leaders in sustainable food practices in the Bedouin community, farmers from Africa and Southeast Asia, and gather lessons from Israeli farmers and at-risk youth.
+Visit with leaders in sustainable food practices in the Bedouin community, including farmers from Africa and Southeast Asia, and gather lessons from Israeli farmers.

 - Take an inside peek

-Get an insider’s tour of Israel’s largest open-air market in Jerusalem, Machane Yehuda.
+Get an insider’s tour of Machane Yehuda in Jerusalem – Israel’s largest open air market.

 - Tour the farm

-Visit Kaima Farm, an organic CSA and a project to support the development of at-risk youth.
+Visit Kaima Farm, an organic CSA that supports programs for at-risk youth.

-Maximize meetings with the founders of the first Ethiopian mission-driven community in Gedera and the founder of the urban intentional community in Beer Sheva.
+Meet the founders of Hineni, the first Ethiopian community in Gedera, and the founder of Kama, an urban intentional community in Beer Sheva.

 - Journey to the Negev

-Have a meaningful encounter with students and staff from the Arava Institute for Environmental Studies, exploring their sustainable practices.
+Have a meaningful encounter with students and staff from the Arava Institute for Environmental Studies by exploring their sustainable practices.

 - Wine & dine